Daniel-Beckerman/css-graffiti-override-vfa-2019/README.md

 ## Observe the Browser Developer Tools

-Assuming you have opened the index file in Chrome, open the [dev tools][tools].
-You can quickly access Chrome dev tools with the keyboard shortcut `Cmd+Option+i` on a Mac, or by right/control-clicking anywhere in the window and selecting `inspect`.
+`Cmd+Option+i` on a Mac, or by right/control-clicking anywhere in the window and selecting `inspect`.